amphp/amphp.github.io/docs/aerys-session/session.md

 A Session typically can exist in three states:

-- locked: you hold a lock (= no other request can read from or write to it) on the session and can write to it
+- locked: you hold a lock (= no other request can lock it) on the session and can write to it
 - unlocked: you can read from the session, but not write to it
 - pending: a lock is waiting to be acquired; all operations (except `unlock()`) will throw an `Aerys\Session\LockException`